MoldyMacaroniX/dashword.net/_src/posts/skeletal-extremigans-faces-heavy-backlash-for-selling-skeletal-plushies-without-permission.md

 >

 > I care way too much about my public image and I hate it so much.
 I made something I should just be proud of and nothing else but instead it has this never-ending nightmare of a tumor attached to it that just keeps growing.

+Despite the fact that Waboo's plushie business is arguably copyright infringement, [he has shown no plans to stop what he's doing](https://x.com/motleyorc/status/2040079359923437838).